HighStakesSwitzerland/Monitoring/README.md

 # Nagios-Config-Scripts
-This repository contains configuration files for a Nagios 4 deployment, that would monitor 1 to multiple Cosmos/Tendermint-based validators:
+This repository contains configuration files for a Nagios 4 deployment, that would monitor one to multiple Cosmos/Tendermint-based validators:
 - Nagios server configuration files, which <b>must be updated to match one's actual setup</b>,
 - Remote server(s) setup and scripts (API, NRPE),
 - The remote hosts are monitored by querying a custom API (Python3/FastAPI) and getting some key parameters about the validator.